Western Carolina hosts Peterson and East Tennessee State - WTOP News

 Cullowhee, North Carolina; Wednesday, 6 p.m.
 EST

-BOTTOM LINE: East Tennessee State visits Western Carolina after Quimari Peterson scored 22 points in East Tennessee State’s 66-59 victory over the Samford Bulldogs.
+BOTTOM LINE: East Tennessee State plays Western Carolina after Quimari Peterson scored 22 points in East Tennessee State’s 66-59 victory over the Samford Bulldogs.

 The Catamounts have gone 5-6 at home.
-Western Carolina gives up 78.7 points and has been outscored by 10.1 points per game.
+Western Carolina leads the SoCon with 26.1 defensive rebounds per game led by Bernard Pelote averaging 6.0.

-The Buccaneers are 8-4 against SoCon opponents.
+The Buccaneers are 8-4 in SoCon play.
 East Tennessee State averages 73.0 points while outscoring opponents by 6.6 points per game.

-Western Carolina scores 68.6 points per game, 2.2 more points than the 66.4 East Tennessee State allows.
-East Tennessee State averages 73.0 points per game, 5.7 fewer points than the 78.7 Western Carolina gives up to opponents.
+Western Carolina averages 68.6 points per game, 2.2 more points than the 66.4 East Tennessee State gives up.
+East Tennessee State averages 8.8 made 3-pointers per game this season, 0.6 fewer makes per game than Western Carolina allows.

-TOP PERFORMERS: Bernard Pelote is averaging 14.2 points and 7.5 rebounds for the Catamounts.
-Marcus Kell is averaging 13.2 points over the past 10 games.
+TOP PERFORMERS: Pelote is scoring 14.2 points per game with 7.5 rebounds and 1.1 assists for the Catamounts.
+Marcus Kell is averaging 13.2 points over the last 10 games.

-Peterson is averaging 18.2 points, four assists and 1.8 steals for the Buccaneers.
-Jaden Seymour is averaging 17.6 points over the last 10 games.
+Peterson is scoring 18.2 points per game and averaging 4.0 rebounds for the Buccaneers.
+Jaden Seymour is averaging 17.6 points and 7.6 rebounds over the last 10 games.

 LAST 10 GAMES: Catamounts: 2-8, averaging 67.8 points, 34.7 rebounds, 10.7 assists, 4.9 steals and 3.4 blocks per game while shooting 36.4% from the field.
 Their opponents have averaged 79.3 points per game.